PajoHack/eChapter-bookstore-PP5/README.md

 ## GitHub Project Boards

 I used GitHub Project Boards to manage the tasks and sprints for the development of eChapter.
 Each sprint was represented as a separate column, and tasks were added as cards within these columns.
-We moved the cards through statuses like 'To Do', 'In Progress', and 'Done' to reflect their current state.
+I moved the cards through statuses like 'To Do', 'In Progress', and 'Done' to reflect their current state.

 Example: [GitHub Project Board](https://github.com/users/PajoHack/projects/9)

-GitHub Issues
+## GitHub Issues

 Issues were used to break down tasks into manageable units of work.
 Each issue was tagged with appropriate labels for easy categorization and was linked to the corresponding milestone and project board.

 Example: [USER STORY: Add a book #21](https://github.com/PajoHack/eChapter-bookstore-PP5/issues/21)

-GitHub Milestones
+## GitHub Milestones
 Milestones were used to mark significant phases in the project.
 Each milestone included a group of related issues that were to be completed for that phase to be considered complete.

 Example: [Integrate Stripe](https://github.com/PajoHack/eChapter-bookstore-PP5/milestone/7)